mvac7/fR3eL_VDP_PRINT_Lib/docs/HOWTO.md

 ## 1 Description

 Functions for display text strings in the graphic modes (Graphic1 and Graphic2) of the TMS9918A.

-It is designed to work in GRAPHIC 2 mode (Screen 2), although it works in GRAPHIC 1 mode (Screen 1).

-For GRAPHIC 1 mode you get the advantage of faster display, useful if used for game development.
-If you want to develop a text application, you will get more functionality with the TEXTMODE library.

-For it to work in GRAPHIC 2 mode (Screen 2) you will first need to dump a tileset with a text font, in tiles 32 to 90 for uppercase, or up to 122 if you need lowercase.

-I have adapted a routine for converting a 16 Bits value to ASCII, extracted from the Baze collection [`WEB`](http://baze.sk/3sc/misc/z80bits.html#5.1), for printing numbers.

 You can use this library to develop applications for ROM, MSXBASIC or MSX-DOS environments, using the Small Device C Compiler [(SDCC)](http://sdcc.sourceforge.net/) cross compiler.